-Climate change seems to be more on the agenda now than ever before- and it’s about time.
-We are seeing the real time impacts of climate change around us- right now.
+Climate change is on the world’s agenda now more than ever before and it’s about time.
+We are seeing the impact of climate change in real time all around us.
 As I write this there is a heatwave in Oregon, which had its hottest day ever recorded – reaching 108F (42.2C) on Saturday afternoon.
-In parallel a tornado is devastating parts of south-east Czech Republic- these are extreme weather events, and few would dispute that these are directly linked to our changing climate.
+In parallel a tornado is devastating parts of south-east Czech Republic- these are extreme weather events and few would dispute that these are directly linked to our changing climate.

-The action on climate change has increased exponentially in recent years with civil society picking up this issue and advocacy efforts challenging the urgency with which global leaders have been dealing with this emergency- and in parallel scientific and public discourse increasingly links the climate crisis to the nature crisis.
-The ongoing loss of biodiversity is leading directly to the climate crisis and reducing our ability to naturally draw carbon out of the atmosphere.
-As the climate changes, our ecosystems breakdown and there is a further loss of biodiversity and ability to capture carbon.
+The action on climate change has increased exponentially in recent years.
+Civil society has been picking up this issue, as well as an increase in advocacy efforts challenging the urgency with which global leaders have been dealing with this emergency.
+In parallel, scientific and public discourse has increasingly been linking the climate crisis to the nature crisis.
+The ongoing loss of biodiversity is leading directly to the climate crisis and reducing our ability to draw carbon out of the atmosphere naturally.
+As the climate changes, our ecosystems break down and there is a further loss of biodiversity and ability to offset carbon.
 The relationship between the climate and nature is the very epitome of a co-dependent relationship, as one suffers so does the other.

-However, we also know that we can use this relationship to our benefit – we can make progress on both if we make progress on either.
+However, we also know that we can use this relationship to our benefit – we can make progress on both if we make progress on one or the other.
 Conservation efforts are key to the protection of biodiversity.
-The protection of nature through conservation of forests and other means is critical to all life on earth and the safeguarding of the future of the planet as we know it.
+The protection of nature through conservation of forests, and other means, is critical to all life on earth and the safeguarding of the future of the planet as we know it.

 So, what does any of this have to do with elephants?

-As the largest terrestrial mammal alive today, elephants are a wide-ranging species this means they need a lot of forest to exist safely and to thrive.
-Male Asian elephants need 800sq km of forest- this is equivalent to the city of New York or Bangalore.
-80% of Asian elephant range exists outside of forested areas which are designated as protected – also home to indigenous communities with whom these animals need to coexist to survive.
+As the largest terrestrial mammal alive today, elephants are a wide-ranging species, this means that they need large forest areas to exist safely and to thrive.
+Male Asian elephants need 800sq km of forest, which is equivalent to the city of New York or Bangalore.
+80% of Asian elephant ranges exist outside of designated protected forest areas, which are also home to indigenous communities with whom these animals need to coexist to survive.

-Protecting forests and the areas that connect them are an essential part of protecting an endangered species like the Asian elephant, but if we can protect the forests that are their habitats and secure the future of this charismatic animal, we would go a long way in protecting the biodiversity that exists in these forests, the ecosystem services that will enable healthy communities and the carbon capture and sequestration that is vital to any meaningful response to climate change.
+Protecting forests and the areas that connect them are an essential part of protecting an endangered species like the Asian elephant.
+Protecting their habitat would not only secure the future of this charismatic animal, it would also go a long way in protecting the biodiversity that exists in these forests, the ecosystem services that will enable healthy communities, and the carbon capture and sequestration that is vital to any meaningful response to climate change.